Animus-Blue/data-cruncher/docs/views.md

 );
 ```

 Keep your views and share them throughout your app wherever they are needed.
-Your views can have up to ten keys.
+You can specify up to ten properties.
-It's ok if some of the keys of your view are optional.
-If any objects in the collection have null or undefined values for those keys they are simply ignored by the view.
+It's ok if some of the properties of your view are optional.
+If any objects in the collection have null or undefined values for those properties they are simply ignored by the view.

-You cannot use an id as a key.
+You cannot use an id as a property.
 If you want to query objects by id use [byId](./byId.md) instead.

 ## Joins